TheCrimsonFcker/PUBG-Radar/README.md

 Bluehole encrypted packets after 3.7.19.

-I will not provide decryption method in this fork.(Because no devs upload any "ready to work" source code right now, and it's not me figured out how to decrypt, I just copy and paste from Internet.)
-I only update some features and UI staffs here.
+I will not provide decryption method in this fork, __this is not a "Ready to work" source code.__ I only update some features and UI staffs here.(It's not me figured out how to decrypt, I just copy and paste from Internet.)

 # About